MarioJrodas/osTicket-postinstall/README.md

 If by chance you don't have osTicket installed, here is my link to install [osTicket installation lab](https://github.com/MarioJrodas/osticket-prereqs).

-1. Log into the Admin Panel
-Log in to your admin account.
-After logging in, click on the Admin Panel.
+1. Log in to your admin account, click on the Admin Panel.
 You will notice other options appear.

-2. Create Roles and Groups
-Start by creating roles that give different access levels for different groups.
+2. Create roles that give different access levels for different groups.
 Groups help give acces to the agents in each group.

 Create a Role: